In this, my declared Year of Pleasure, the theme for April has been ease.

 Sometimes you need a vision of how it could be different.
 If Nordic women get a midwife to nurture and coddle house and home then I’m not keen to settle for much less than ideal for our needs.

-Sometimes you need empathy and support and confirmation that this is something up with which you need not put.
+Sometimes you need empathy and support and confirmation that this is something you needn’t put up with.

 With that in mind, let’s keep to the Lee Glickstein method of zero criticism and full support in the comments.